 - TEACHER’S ROLES AND STRATEGIES

 - DISSEMINATION AND FOLLOW-UP

-- Give your students the opportunity to reflect on their learning experience!
-It is useful to implement self-assessment rubrics as well as peer-review tools!
+- Allow your students to reflect on their learning experience!
+Furthermore, it is useful to implement self-assessment rubrics and peer-review tools!

 - Make sure that students’ videos reach a ‘real’ audience.
-It is important not to neglect the final stage which implies finding creative ways and opportunities for students to “celebrate” their work and final products (School Film Festivals, Competitions for inspiring and raise-awareness videos on current local and global issues, etc.).
+To clarify, it is important not to neglect the last stage.
+Precisely, this implies finding creative ways and opportunities for students to “celebrate” their work and their final products.
+For example, you can organize School Film Festivals, raise-awareness video competitions on current local and global issues.

 To sum up, the five basic steps for implementing a video project could be:

 - START/ BRAINSTORM the ideas around the topic using mind maps